mozilla-services/socorro/socorro/signature/siglists/README.rst

 2. We walk the stack, ignoring everything that matches the `Irrelevant Signatures <#irrelevant-signatures>`_.
 We consider the first non-matching element the top of the new sub-stack.
-3. We rewrite every signature missing symbols that matches the `Trim DLL Signatures <#trim-dll-signatures>`_ to be the module only (the part before the first ``@`` sign).
-We also merge them so only one of those frames makes it to the final signature.
+3. We rewrite dll frame signatures to be the module only and merge consecutive ones.
 4. We accumulate signatures that match the `Prefix Signatures
    <#prefix-signatures>`_, until something doesn't match.
 5. We normalize each signature we accumulated.
 Signatures that match the